 The State of the Hourly Worker:

 The strongest U.S. labor market in 50 years has employers from nearly every industry struggling to find and, more importantly, retain hourly workers.
-With employee turnover rates and expenses rising, this challenge is a pressing and costly one for companies with hourly workers.
+With employee turnover rates and expenses rising as the new decade begins, this challenge is a pressing and costly one for companies with shift workers.
 Yet, despite years of effort to drive positive work experiences for employees, organizations are still struggling to solve the enduring human capital problem of hourly worker retention.

 In an effort to help employers navigate the challenge of improving employee retention, we partnered with Lux Insights to conduct research to explore the factors that drive hourly worker satisfaction.
 The survey-based study also examined the impact work schedules have on hourly worker job satisfaction.